 Watkins Mill State Park, located on the outskirts of Kansas City, is a forested area featuring a 100-acre lake.
 Here, whitetail deer, wild turkeys and other birds and wildlife are abundant.
 A walking and biking path circles the lake for nearly 4 miles.
 The paved trail offers scenic views along a mostly shaded and relatively flat route.
 A separate 3.5-mile equestrian trail is also available.

 Picnic spots can be found along the trail and restrooms are available in the visitor center.
-Camping is available near the southeast corner of the loop.
+Camping is allowed near the southeast corner of the loop.
 Extend your visit with a stop at the adjacent Watkins Woolen Mill State Historic Site, a National Historic Landmark, featuring a 19th-century textile mill and farmstead.